-Death is reportable as an adverse event when it occurs within 30 days of vaccination and no other clear cause of death has been established.12 Death may also be recorded as the outcome of a specific reportable event.
-Sixteen serious AEFI reports were received for individuals (median age: 76.5 years) who died within 30 days of receiving a COVID-19 vaccine.
+Death is reportable as an adverse event when it occurs within 30 days of vaccination and no other clear cause of death has been established.
+Death may also be recorded as the outcome of a specific reportable event.
+Seventeen serious AEFI reports were received for individuals (median age: 76.5 years) who died within 30 days of receiving a COVID-19 vaccine.

 - For five of the deaths, vaccination was not considered to be a contributing factor by the health care provider or coroner who attended and investigated the death and considered the individuals' medical history. - One death occurred in a long term care resident following deterioration with reduction in oral intake, without a clear underlying cause of death identified. - In five individuals, death was the outcome of cardiac arrest.
 Three of these were elderly individuals, many with multiple underlying medical conditions, one had cardiac risk factors and was hospitalized for a myocardial infarction, and one had severe coronary artery disease that predated vaccine administration. - Two deaths occurred in elderly individuals following a stroke and hospital admission.
-Both had previous history of stroke along with other medical conditions. - One death occurred in an individual with metastatic cancer who had been hospitalized for complications of thrombocytopenia and hemolytic anemia. - One death occurred in an elderly individual who suffered from multiple serious comorbidities, with completion of a coroner's investigation pending. - One death occurred in an elderly individual with multiple comorbidities, whose health was declining before vaccine administration.
+Both had previous history of stroke along with other medical conditions. - One death occurred in an individual with metastatic cancer who had been hospitalized for complications of thrombocytopenia and hemolytic anemia. - One death occurred in an elderly individual who suffered from multiple serious comorbidities, with completion of a coroner's investigation pending. - One death occurred in an elderly individual with multiple comorbidities, whose health was declining before vaccine administration. - One death occurred in an individual with multiple underlying medical conditions.
+The cause of death is still under investigation.